sparkflows/sparkflows-docs/docs/user-guide/scheduling/triggering-workflows-by-event.rst

 The kind of use cases this can handle are:

-* A Job loads data into HIVE
+* A job loads data into HIVE
-* Now the Job wants to trigger another workflow
+* Now the job wants to trigger another workflow
 * It pushes an event to a Kafka Topic to trigger the workflow

 Event Format